 Then there’s the countryside wedding.
-It gets overlooked sometimes, but in the past few years there has been a groundswell of weddings where earthy colours and tweeds are the order of the day.
-Here, olive greens, various shades of brown and even burnt oranges can all look great..
+It gets overlooked sometimes, but in the past few years there has been a groundswell of weddings where earthy colours and tweeds are the preference.
+Here, olive greens, various shades of brown and even burnt oranges can all look great.

 Conversely, if you’re heading off to a hot country for your wedding, you’ll really want to wear a suit in a lighter, more breathable fabric that will keep you cool and comfortable all day long.
 A lightweight wool, linen blend or a cotton suit are great options here.

 Never underestimate the importance of the shirt when thinking about a suit for your wedding abroad.
 First and foremost, it’s the first layer above your skin so it contributes greatly to your comfort (or can detract from it).
 Secondly, the right shirt can set your suit off just perfectly.
 Essentially, the shirt is the thing that brings all the other elements of your suit together, underpinning your whole look.